 “Jake didn’t bail; he ate shit,” Vitello explained.

-Marie Phelps, Jake’s sister, said that she noticed a shift in Phelps’ behavior after he had surgery on a repeatedly injured elbow a few years before he died.
+Marie Phelps, Jake’s sister, said she noticed a shift in Phelps’ behavior after he had surgery on a repeatedly injured elbow a few years before he died.

 A gruesome video from 2010 shows Phelps filling his elbow with a synthetic fluid to treat a popped bursa—a fluid-filled sac that protects the elbow bone from impact.